MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltrequestoperationstatuscallback.md

 </table></span></div>
 In the example, the read buffer is changed after the call to <b>FltRequestOperationStatusCallback</b>, so when the Filter Manager calls <i>CallbackRoutine</i>, it will pass in a pointer to the old buffer instead of the new one.

-The Filter Manager calls the given <i>CallbackRoutine</i> in the context of the originating thread at IRQL &lt;= APC_LEVEL.
+The Filter Manager calls the given <i>CallbackRoutine</i> in the context of the originating thread at IRQL <= APC_LEVEL.